TimTaylor/ageutils/README.md

 ageutils provides a collection of efficient functions for working with individual ages and corresponding intervals.
-These functions allow for efficient conversion of ages to intervals, aggregation of ages with associated counts and the splitting of interval counts based on specified age distributions.
+These functions allow for efficient conversion of ages to intervals, the aggregation of ages with associated counts and the splitting of interval counts based on specified age distributions.